ros-tooling/libstatistics_collector/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-The API is not publicly available yet.
+The API documentation is not publicly available yet.

 ### License [3.iii]

 The license for `libstatistics_collector` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](./package.xml) manifest file, and a full copy of the license is in the [`LICENSE`](LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.
-[Here](http://build.ros2.org/view/Epr/job/Epr__libstatistics_collector__ubuntu_bionic_amd64/lastCompletedBuild/testReport/libstatistics_collector/) can be found a list with the latest results of the various linters being run on the package.
+[Here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/libstatistics_collector/) can be found a list with the latest results of the various linters being run on the package.

 ### Copyright Statements [3.iv]